Hillcrest Lutheran Academy

 Hillcrest Lutheran Academy is a private Christian school in Fergus Falls, Minnesota.
 Established in 1916, Hillcrest is affiliated with the Church of the Lutheran Brethren of America.

-The academy states that its mission is "to equip students in a Christ-centered Bible-based environment for a life of eternal significance."
+Hillcrest's mission is "to equip students in a Christ-centered Bible-based environment for a life of eternal significance."

 Hillcrest holds accreditation as a non-public high school through Cognia (formerly AdvancED) and the Minnesota Nonpublic School Accrediting Association (MNSAA).

 Campus

-Hillcrest occupies an historic building constructed in 1901 by the Norwegian Lutheran Synod to house the Park Region Luther College.
+Hillcrest Lutheran Academy (HLA) occupies an historic building constructed in 1901 by the Norwegian Lutheran Synod to house the Park Region Luther College.
 The four-story red brick and sandstone building, located on a hilltop overlooking the city, is in the Romanesque Revival style and was designed by Twin Cities architects Omeyer and Thori, who also designed educational buildings at St. Olaf College, courthouses in Windom and Ada, and the E.J.
 Webber house and Ole Hagen's Autograph Block in Fergus Falls.
 Its construction, supervised by contractor John Lauritzen, required all of the brick masons available in the area.
 The building is listed on the National Register of Historic Places.

 Park Region Luther College operated on the site until 1932, when the synod decided to concentrate its academic efforts on Concordia College in Moorhead.
-Three years later, the campus was sold to the Church of the Lutheran Brethren, which operates Hillcrest Academy.
+Three years later, the campus was sold to the Church of the Lutheran Brethren, which operates Hillcrest Lutheran Academy.

 Hillcrest served as the high school department of Lutheran Brethren Schools from its founding until 2003, when it was incorporated as a separate school directly under the Church of the Lutheran Brethren, with its own president and school board.
-HLA continued to share the campus with Lutheran Brethren Seminary, the theological training institute of the Church of the Lutheran Brethren.
+Hillcrest continued to share the campus with Lutheran Brethren Seminary, the theological training institute of the Church of the Lutheran Brethren.
 That was until in 2015, the seminary building was given to Hillcrest, which was renovated to the new Student Union, and the seminary moved across the street to a new addition attached to The Church of the Lutheran Brethren synod offices.